Mick Jagger: Acting and film production

 In 1991, Jagger founded Jagged Films with Victoria Pearman and, in 1995, founded the film production company Lip Service with Steve Tisch.
 Jagged Films' first release was the World War II drama Enigma (2001), starring Kate Winslet as one of Bletchley Park's Enigma codebreakers.
 That same year, Jagged Films produced a documentary about Jagger entitled Being Mick.
 The programme, which first aired in the US on ABC on 22 November, coincided with the release of his fourth solo album, Goddess in the Doorway.
 In 2008 the company began work on The Women, an adaptation of the George Cukor's film of the same name, directed by Diane English.

-As a member of the Rolling Stones Jagger appears in several documentaries, including Gimme Shelter, filmed during the band's 1969 tour of the US, and Sympathy for the Devil (1968) directed by French New Wave director Jean-Luc Godard.
+As a member of the Rolling Stones, Jagger appears in several documentaries.
+These include Gimme Shelter, filmed during the band's 1969 tour of the US, and Sympathy for the Devil (1968) directed by French New Wave director Jean-Luc Godard.
 Martin Scorsese worked with Jagger on Shine a Light, a documentary film featuring the band with footage from the A Bigger Bang Tour during two nights of performances at New York's Beacon Theatre.
 It screened in Berlin in February 2008.
 McCarthy predicted the film would fare better once released to video than in its limited theatrical runs.

-Jagger was a co-producer of, and guest-starred in the first episode of the short-lived American comedy television series The Knights of Prosperity.
+Jagger was a co-producer of, and guest-starred in, the first episode of the short-lived American comedy television series The Knights of Prosperity.
 He also co-produced the James Brown biopic Get On Up (2014).
 Alongside Martin Scorsese, Rich Cohen and Terence Winter, Jagger co-created and executive produced the period drama series Vinyl (2016), which starred Bobby Cannavale and aired for one season on HBO before its cancellation.
 Jagger portrays an English art dealer-collector and patron in Giuseppe Capotondi's thriller The Burnt Orange Heresy (2020).

+Jagger is co-producer of the upcoming film Miles & Juliette about Miles Davis and Juliette Gréco when they met in Paris in 1949.